mapeditor/tiled/docs/manual/custom-properties.rst

 .. figure:: images/properties/object-types-editor.png
    :alt: Object Types Editor
+   :scale: 66

    Object Types Editor

-By default, Tiled stores these object types in the user settings.
-However, since you'll often want to share them with other people in your project, you can export your object types or change the storage location of the object types file.
+By default, Tiled stores these object types globally.
+However, since you'll often want to share them with other people in your project, you can export your object types or change the storage location of the object types file :doc:`for your project <projects>`.
 A simple XML or JSON file with self-explanatory contents is used to store your object types.

 The color not only affects the rendering of the various shapes of